martmichals/martmichals.github.io/_projects/charm.md

 Subsystem provides GPS and battery voltage data to the on-board microcomputer.
-The Routing Subsystem is host to the on-board microcomputer, which was responsible for routing network traffic, as well as sending the node's sensor data to the System Monitor, a a web interface for used for monitoring all the nodes in the network.
+The Routing Subsystem is host to the on-board microcomputer, which was responsible for routing network traffic, as well as sending the node's sensor data to the System Monitor, a web interface for used for monitoring all the nodes in the network.

 <img src="../../assets/img/charm/block.png" style="width:100%">